akitomoya616/akitomoya616.github.io/_pages/about.md

 - Chinese (native language)
 - English
-- Japanese (Haven't done JLPT yet, and I'm thinking of doing N3 test in December this year at Boulder.)
+- Japanese (haven't done JLPT yet, and I'm thinking of doing N3 test in December this year at Boulder.)